 The cause of Tourette's isn't yet known, but experts do know that genes play a part. it's thought that environmental and developmental factors due to.

-Within the brain there are a number of abnormalities that experts think could be connected to the condition.
+Within the brain, there are a number of abnormalities that experts think could be connected to the condition.

-For a diagnosis of persistent motor or vocal tic disorder also called chronic tic disorder an individual must have either a single or multiple motor tics or vocal tics but not both.
+For a diagnosis of a persistent motor or vocal tic disorder also called chronic tic disorder an individual must have either a single or multiple motor tics or vocal tics but not both.

 Like Tourette's the tics have to persist for at least one year and must have started before the age of 18.